usethisname1419/HTTPFTPSSH_Killer/README.md

 # FTPSSH_Killer

 This tool conducts a spraying agaisnt etiher FTP or SSH.
 Because it tries only 3 passwords per username it can bypass lockouts
+It will write all found passwords in 'Credentials.txt'

 # BruteForcer